hac-man/Set-O-Matic/README.md

 * Type-checking at application startup makes it easy to catch invalid values
 * Having strongly typed settings eliminates the need to cast settings throughout the application to match the type they are being used for
 * The ability to select any setting from IntelliSense greatly reduces the chances of "fat-finger" errors when referencing a setting
+* No dependencies to be deployed.
+All necessary functionality is included in complied application file (.exe)
 * Overall robustness of application code is increased due to fewer opportunities for errors

 *Examples:*